 This website provides information and legal forms to unrepresented persons for domestic and paternity matters.

 (260) 423-2358; No walk-ins.
 A person may pay a $40 non-refundable fee to speak with an attorney for up to 30 minutes.
 The attorney's regular hourly rate will apply for any time spent beyond this consultation.
 Social security, worker's compensation and negligence cases are not charged the $40 fee.
 The lawyer referral service cannot answer legal questions or offer legal advice.

 (260) 423-2358; No walk-ins; Tuesdays from 5 to 7 p.m.
 Volunteer attorneys answer questions about a variety of legal issues including: family law, criminal law, employment law, property disputes, and wills.
 This service is free of charge.

 The materials contained on this website are for informational purposes only.
 You should contact a qualified attorney to obtain advice with respect to your specific issue or problem.
-Use of this website does not create an attorney-client relationship between Grunden Law Office and the user.
+Use of this website does not create an attorney-client relationship between Grunden Law Office, LLC and the user.